 - Posting content in respect of any matter that is currently before the courts

-- Posting Spam of any description.
+- Posting spam of any description

-- Posting or soliciting any members to contribute to or take part in any survey.
+- Posting or soliciting any members to contribute to or take part in any survey

-- Ignoring Admins requests to cooperate.
+- Ignoring requests by admins or moderators to cooperate

 Previously our rules stated that any breaches of the Terms of Service could be handled in any way that was fit by the admins.
 This could be either doing nothing about any alleged harassment or people could get banned.
 This lead to situations that ended up falling through the net and those issues always end up having their own sets of ramifications.
 Something the admin team have learned a lot about over the last 2 months.